 cat PKGBUILD

-The pikaur PKGBUILD downloads the source tarball from GitHub and builds using Python’s hatchling build system.
-Look for unexpected URLs, suspicious commands, or scripts that execute with elevated privileges.
+The current pikaur PKGBUILD downloads a tagged source archive from GitHub, validates it with a b2sums entry, and builds with Python’s hatchling-based toolchain.
+Look for unexpected URLs, suspicious commands, or changes that would run with elevated privileges.

 Build and Install